-This section follows the organization of the Elements found in Section Six (6) of the RMP document.
-County Parks has outlined the progress made in 2009 towards full implementation of each element.
+This section follows the organization of the Elements found in Section 6 of the RMP document.
+The County River Program has outlined the progress made in 2011towards full implementation of each element.

 The reader may want to refer to the RMP document to understand the context of the remarks on each element below.
+The numbered bullets correspond with the numbered bullets in the 2001 River Management Plan.

 The descriptions fall into four categories:

-- 1. Elements that have been implemented in 2009; - 2.
-Elements that include a trigger or threshold (for example construction-related or carrying capacity-related) to require implementation and the trigger or threshold was not reached in 2009; - 3.
+- 1. Elements that have been implemented in 2011; - 2.
+Elements that include a trigger or threshold (for example construction-related or carrying capacity-related) to require implementation and the trigger or threshold was not reached in 2011; - 3.
 Element that will require coordination with the Bureau of Land Management (BLM).
 BLM representatives have indicated their preference to address coordination issues through a Memorandum of Understanding. - 4.
-Elements that staff believes were not adequately implemented in 2009 and which should be more closely addressed in 2010.
+Elements that staff believes were not adequately implemented in 2011 and which should be more closely addressed in 2012.